Annual Report • Updated January 2026

 Trends = Technology + Psychology + Social Environment

-This report explains why these trends are inevitable, how to apply them responsibly, and where they will fail if misused.
+This report explains why these trends are happening, how to use them, and where they do not work.

 01